mohaider/UnityGhostingEffect/README.md

 1. The maximum number of ghosts, of course the more you want the bigger the hit on game performance
 2. Spawning rate: the rate at which the "ghosts" spawn behind your target
 3. The sprite renderer of the target in question.
-4. The duration of the effect: how long do you want the effect to last for?
+4. ~~The duration of the effect: how long do you want the effect to last for?~~ **No longer in use because I had to change the algorithm.
+This was causing problems as the effect wasn't lining up properly with the number of ghosts on screen but again.
+I'm not removing this parameter as some people are still using this function and don't want to break their code.
+I appologize for the inconvienience. **
 5. (Optional ) pass in a color parameter to set the ghosts to a different color.
-Frankly, I didn't like this effect too much and only implemented this functionality after I found a shader that changed the sprite's color.
-I might remove this sometime.

 ## Contributing